-- 3. Identification of data collection methodologies - Identification of data analysis methodologies 4 - 5.
+- I. A preliminary literature review - 2.
+Discussion of suitable research methodologies - 3.
+Identification of data collection methodologies - 4.
+Identification of data analysis methodologies - 5.
 Setting out a research proposal for submission

-OUANTITY SURVEYING DISSERTATION 4B
+QUANTITY SURVEYING DISSERTATION 4B

 Demonstrate competence to identify, assess, formulate and solve convergent and divergent problems in the built environment.